Codax2000/MPSoC_RNN__EECS_598_Final_Project/README.md

 ```
 python_scripts
-|- eval  // folder for scripts that are only for analyzing simulation outpu
+|- eval  // folder for scripts that are only for analyzing simulation output
 |- MLmodel  // PyTorch model
 |- test_input_gen  // for generating inputs to testbenches and some analysis
 |- test_install  // folder for ensuring libraries are imported correctly